NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   biv_bins <- subsetByOverlaps(gr, bivalent)

+  # You can use this data frame to plot only the bivalent-overlapping bins
+  biv_df <- data.frame(biv_bins)

 So we could be interested in plotting only bins that overlap with bivalent genes, and many other things.
 In this case, bins are somewhat large, so they will not represent exactly the annotations that we plotted in the previous step.

 The same way we generated these figures, there are a lot of things that can be done, and many questions can be addressed, for instance:

 - Do you think that the bin size affects this type of analysis in deeper ways?
 How different would these figures look if the bin size was 5kb?
+Which size would you think is a good compromise without getting a difficult to handle number of data points?
 - How is the distribution of values per chromosome?
 Hint: look again at the tracks in the primary analysis part!
 - How do the replicates look separately?
 We only plotted the pooled samples.